ChrisWoo0443/Hackathon-Coding-Project/README.md

 # Hackathon-Coding-Project

-Tracks water usage from user using python outputs information through c++
+Tracks water usage from user with c++ program and does calculations and returns information using python